choria-legacy/marionette-collective/website/ec2demo.md

  * [NRPE][]
  * [Meta Registration][]
  * [URL Tester][]
- * [Discovery Aware SSH][]

 ## Registration
 The main node will have [Registration] setup and the community [Registration Monitor] agent, look in */var/tmp/mcollective* for meta data from all your nodes.

-The current AMI has 1 x left over file there from when I was building the AMI.